wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised.md

 ### Entrance

+Popcorn

 On your first turn describe your characters entrance to the party.
 How did they arrive?
 What are they wearing?
 How are they feeling?

 ### Encounter

 On your turn, encounter others at the party.

 What's happening?
 Who's there?
 Role play the scene.
 You may include minor characters in the scene and have other players play them.
 Any player may have their character leave the scene at any time.
 End the scene when you've gotten what you want out of it.

 Reactions: When the scene is over any player may choose to narrate a brief reaction to the scene.
+Eaves dropping, overheard, Across the room Hot Take

 ### Exit